liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-you.md

 -  It makes but little difference whether `you` are committed to a farm or the county jail —— walden

-- Old Cato, whose De Re Rustica is my Cultivator , says﻿—and the only translation I have seen makes sheer nonsense of the passage﻿—“When `you` think of getting a farm turn it thus in `you`r mind, not to buy greedily; nor spare `you`r pains to look at it, and do not think it enough to go round it once —— walden
+- Old Cato, whose De Re Rustica is my Cultivator , says﻿—and the only translation I have seen makes sheer nonsense of the passage﻿—“When `you` think of getting a farm turn it thus in `your` mind, not to buy greedily; nor spare `your` pains to look at it, and do not think it enough to go round it once —— walden

 -  The oftener `you` go there the more it will please `you`, if it is good —— walden